10 Contemporary Watercolor Artists You Should Follow

 Featured image: Nadine Faraj.
 Image via sva.edu; All These Forms and Faces in a Thousand Relationships to Each Other, 2015, Courtesy SVA Galleries

-A swarm of flowers, some looking like mere ink stains, others evoking retro designs of wallpapers; patterns of color, saturated stripes, drops and circles, quite inspired by design.
+We continue our list of famous watercolor artists with another brilliant, poetic artist.
+A swarm of flowers, some looking like mere ink stains, others evoking retro designs of wallpapers; patterns of color, saturated stripes, drops, and circles, quite inspired by design.
 That’s how one would describe the art of Lourdes Sanchez, a Cuban-born artist currently residing in Brooklyn.
 According to her website, the artist is focusing on fine art painting, although her watercolors are the ones having everyone going nuts over her work, wanting it to hang on their walls so desperately.
-Lourdes Sanchez is beautifully poetic, serene and incredibly capable to transmit all that through sometimes quite narrow palette.
+Lourdes Sanchez is beautifully poetic, serene and incredibly capable to transmit all that through sometimes a quite narrow palette.

 Featured images: Lourdes Sanchez.
 Image via christinaloucks; Left: Implied Velocity 4, 2016 / Right: Anemones 8, 2015.
 Courtesy Sears-Peyton Gallery

 If you’re looking for watercolor artist depicting iconic architecture, you can stop right here, since you’ve found the perfect one.
 Amy Park is known for being an expert on the topic, with her large scale works executed to perfection.
 Among her subjects, there are Donald Judd’s structures in Marfa, curiously designed houses across California, examples of Modernist architecture, New York City trademark urban landscape, and much more.
 Amy Park’s watercolors are based on her own photographs of these major landmarks and skyscrapers, and it is simply captivating how she managed to paint them with such accuracy.